 Why it Matters

-As the Congressional Budget Office (CBO) notes, the federal debt held by the public reached 77% of GDP at the end of 2016.
+As the Congressional Budget Office (CBO) notes, the federal debt held by the public reached 79% of GDP at the end of 2020.
 This marked the highest ratio since 1950, and the ratio has only continued its upward trajectory.
-“Such a high level of debt (and the increases projected under current law) could have serious negative consequences for the nation, including increased federal spending on interest payments, restraining economic growth in the long term, giving policymakers less flexibility to respond to unexpected challenges, and eventually increasing the risk of a fiscal crisis.”
+“The projected growth in debt would dampen economic output over time and pose other significant risks to the nation’s fiscal and economic outlook.”

 As the national debt increases, the likelihood that the government cannot pay a debt increases, which means treasury securities (bills, notes, and bonds through which citizens and non-citizens essentially lend money to the government) are riskier investments.
 When fewer people are willing to invest in government securities, there is also a risk of reduced economic growth, which can negatively impact household income.
 Some economists say the debt should be sustainable as long as interest rates remain low, and note investors aren’t worried about the debt and continue to borrow.
 Others argue that debts we accrue now will just need to be paid later, likely in the form of reduced benefits for services such as Social Security.
 The federal debt and federal deficit have impacts all Americans can feel.